eromatiya/the-glorious-startpage/README.md

 	- OpenWeatherMap is the weather provider, so go to OpenWeatherMap's [website](https://home.openweathermap.org/).
 	- Register, log-in, and then go [here](https://home.openweathermap.org/api_keys) to generate your very own API keys.

++ After this you can choose two locator modes - `Geolocation` and `City`.
-+ After getting you API key, you have to get your City ID.
++ In City Mode, you have to get your City ID in OpenWeatherMap website.
++ While `Geolocation` mode offers GPS tracking.
+You don't need to get an ID.
+Note that you must allow the location permission request.
-+ Put your API key and City ID in the `Weather Settings`.
++ Put your API key in the `Weather Settings`.
++ It's recommended to still put your City ID if you plan to use the `geolocation` mode.
 + Apply.

+**Note:**

++ If you're using firefox and you're planning to use the `geolocation`, make sure to set the value of `geo.provider.network.url` to `https://location.services.mozilla.com/v1/geolocate?key=test` in `about:config`. **Google changed its policies, so now it requires a valid API key when accessing their geolocation service.
+This tells us that you need a valid API key in place of** `%GOOGLE_LOCATION_SERVICE_API_KEY%`. - [Citation](https://stackoverflow.com/questions/61032115/unknown-error-acquiring-position-geolocationpositionerror-code-2-firefox-linux).

 #### Changing the default search engine